ShayHall/shayhall.gihub.io/_posts/tutorial-week-6.md

 Now, if you were to navigate to the `scss` directory for some reason, but wanted to open the `main.css` file to make sure your changes are being registered properly, you could back up a directory by typing `../css/main.css`.
 This will back you out of the `scss` directory and then step you into the `css` directory where you can grab the `main.css` file.

-- Conclusion: Now you know how to find your way up and down trees, over paths and through directories.
+Now you know how to find your way up and down trees, over paths and through directories.
 Next week, we'll explore more advanced ways to put this skill into practice.